get married in Denmark as a foreigner in 5 steps

 A Few Tips From Someone Who's Seen It All

-2. EU citizens usually have an easier ride.
+EU citizens usually have an easier ride.
 If you're from outside the EU and don’t hold a residence permit, just be extra cautious with documents.
-It’s not impossible — it just means dotting your i’s matters even more.
+It’s not impossible, it just means paying attention on what you submit matters even more.

 Final Thoughts (From Behind the Lens)

-As a wedding photographer, I get a front-row seat to all of this.
-The stress before.
-The sigh of relief after.
-The quiet moments when a couple realizes, "This is really happening."
+As a wedding photographer, I get a front-row seat to all of this: the stress before the ceremony, the sigh of relief after, the moments when a couple realizes "this is really happening".

 I’ve photographed couples who waited years to get approval back home.
-And here?
-They’re done in 30 minutes — then off to celebrate with a glass of wine and a windy walk through Nyhavn.
+And here they’re done in 30 minutes.

-So if you're looking for a wedding that cuts the stress, respects your timeline, and actually feels like your day, consider Denmark.
+So if you're looking for a wedding without stress, that respects your timeline, and actually feels like your day, consider Denmark.

 Not just because it’s easier.
-But because it feels like someone finally thought about couples like you.
+But because it feels like someone finally thought that it doesn’t have to be that hard.

 Get in touch here to check my availability.